 We stand out in the market for our long tradition and ability to innovate: the digitisation of networks and business processes is our challenge today.

-We have chosen to invest a total of 1.4 billion euros in digital innovation initiatives capable of adding value to all players in the system and making Italgas unique at European level.
 Our development as well as our contribution to the creation of a net-zero energy mix by 2050, as envisaged by the European Union, continue to revolve around digital transformation.

 Digitisation concerns two key aspects of our work: